 Maximum Aggregate Payouts often exist for Carnival Games, and in rare instances, I've even noticed them on Roulette.
 One common misconception is that the Maximum Aggregate Payout will only have a negative impact on the highest of the high rollers, but sadly, that is not necessarily the case.
 Progressives, however, are largely player-banked and should not apply to any Maximum Aggregate Payout.

 For the purposes of a case study, we're going to look at the game of Let It Ride, in this game players are dealt three initial cards and have to decide whether they want t leave all three bets out there or take one back.
 After making this decision, the fourth card is revealed and the player again gets to decide whether to leave any remaining bets out there or to take one unit back.
 This is certainly not the only game for which a Maximum Aggregate Payout has applied, but for the purposes of an example, it is probably mathematically the easiest to use.

-We will use the Standard Paytable from WizardofOdds:
+We will use this Standard Paytable from WizardofOdds.